Nushabad

+Demographics

+Population

+At the time of the 2006 National Census, the city's population was 10,476 in 2,859 households.
+The following census in 2011 counted 10,904 people in 3,266 households.
+The 2016 census measured the population of the city as 11,838 people in 3,707 households.

 Underground city

-The underground city of Ouyi (Noushabad), located 5 km north of Kashan, Isfahan province, is considered a notable piece of ancient architecture.
+The underground city of Ouyi (Noushabad), located 3 km north of Aran o bidgol, Isfahan province, is considered notable ancient architecture.
 As Noushabad city is located in the central desert region of Iran, it experiences harsh weather.
-During the day, Noushabad has a very hot temperature and during the nights it gets notably cold.
+During the day, it is very hot, and during the nights it is cold.

-The reason why this city is called Noushabad (meaning the 'city of cold tasty water') is because in ancient times, one of the Sassanian kings who were passing through this area stopped here to drink water from a well and he found this water extremely clear and cold.
-Therefore he ordered the building of a city around this well and named it Anoushabad, which eventually turned into Noushabad.
+The city's name Noushabad ('city of cold tasty water') originated in ancient times when a Sassanian king traveled there, and upon drinking water from a local well, found it especially clear and cold.
+He ordered the building of a city around this well and named it Anoushabad, which eventually turned into Noushabad.

 One reason for this underground city being built is thought to be to offer an escape from the high daytime temperature of the region.
 However the main reason that the underground city of Noushabad was carved stemmed from the fact that in the past, this region was insecure, suffering from raids, and by forming an underground chain of passages beneath the entire city, the inhabitants could shelter there during such attacks.
 Through these passages they could reach any spot in the city without being seen.